Sing Something Simple: Format

 Ten minutes in, Cliff Adams would perform a piano solo, which he would introduce, after which the singers would continue with a selection of popular songs of varying vintage.

-In the sixties it was broadcast at 7pm. following on from 'Pick of the Pops' introduced by Alan Freeman.
+In the 1960s it was broadcast at 7pm, following on from Pick of the Pops, introduced by Alan Freeman.

-In later years - particularly in the 1980s - in the days when Radio 2's FM frequencies were sometimes leased to Radio 1, the programme would be broadcast directly before the Top 40.
+In later years - particularly in the 1980s - in the days when Radio 2's FM frequencies were leased to BBC Radio 1, the programme would be broadcast at 4.30pm, directly before the Top 40.

-End

-The last broadcast was on 25 November 2001.
-The programme ended partly because Cliff Adams died that year and partly because of Radio 2's repositioning to appeal to the former Radio 1 audience.
+The final broadcast was on 25 November 2001.
+The programme ended partly because Cliff Adams died that year, and partly because of Radio 2's repositioning to appeal to the former Radio 1 audience.